panda-re/panda/panda/docs/manual.md

 ## Wish List

 What is missing from PANDA?
 What do we know how to do but just don't have time for?
 What do we not know how to do?

+## FAQ
+* How do I modify values in a replay?
+PANDA does not by default allow you to modify values in a replay.

+* How do I start/continue the system after a replay?
+PANDA does not enable you to continue the system after a replay.

+* So, what can I do with PANDA?
+You can use custom or prebuilt plugins to analyze a replay at the full OS level.
+See [plugins](#plugins) for examples.

+* How do I trim my replay to include the executed parts of interest?
+That's what the [`scissors`](../plugins/scissors/USAGE.md) plugin is for.

 ## Appendix A: Callback List